The legacy of USA '94: why two big misses didn't prevent a World Cup hit

 “The federation, basically two years before the World Cup, established a training centre in Southern California, in Mission Viejo, where we trained twice a day and then played internationals.
 Which is why, when you look at players of my generation, we have so many caps – because that’s all that we did.”

-“It was a spectacle, it was a show, and nobody does that better than the US”
+“It was a spectacle... and nobody does that better than the US”

 Some 3.4m watched the 52 games in person – more than any World Cup before or since.
 The momentum ensured the domestic league had a credible mandate for its launch in 1996, and despite ups and downs since, the appetite for the game in all its forms has never been higher in the US.